K2view named a Visionary in Gartner’s Magic Quadrant 🎉

 And with regard to tokenization, it essentially eliminates the risk of a massive data breach associated with centralized data vaults, the possibility of scaling bottlenecks, and any compromise in referential and formatting integrity.

-To summarize, a business entity approach – that automatically discovers, masks and tokenizes data, and stores it in decentralized Micro-Databases – makes data governance tools, that assure data protection and compliance, easier to use, and much more cost-effective, than any other data anonymization tools.
+To summarize, a business entity approach – that automatically discovers, masks and tokenizes data, and stores it in decentralized Micro-Databases – makes data protection and compliance easier to achieve, and much more cost-effective, than any other data anonymization tools.

 Achieve better business outcomeswith the K2view Data Product Platform